First published: 21/02/2024 -

 Costs

-Although the initial upfront purchase price of an EV can be higher than a petrol or diesel vehicle, this is usually offset by lower running costs.
-For example, electricity is cheaper than petrol for the same distance.
-There are also fewer mechanical components in an EV compared with conventional vehicles, which often results in lower servicing and maintenance costs.
+There are also fewer mechanical components in an EV compared with conventional vehicles, which often results in lower servicing and maintenance costs (if you are not leasing in which case the charges may already be bundled into your lease agreement).
 An EV battery won’t need changing very often, but when it does, it can be one of the most expensive parts.
+Also, on average, electric vehicles can be more expensive to insure than petrol or diesel cars.

 Road tax